 NorthWestern Reports Third Quarter 2022 Financial Results

-Company reports GAAP diluted earnings per share of $0.47 for the quarter, narrows 2022 earnings guidance, remains on track for 2022 capital plan and announces a $0.63 per share quarterly dividend payable December 30, 2022

-/EIN News/ -- BUTTE, Mont. and SIOUX FALLS, S.D., Oct.
-24, 2022 (GLOBE NEWSWIRE) -- NorthWestern Corporation d/b/a NorthWestern Energy (Nasdaq: NWE) reported financial results for the three months ended September 30, 2022.
+BUTTE, Mont. and SIOUX FALLS, S.D., Oct.
+24, 2022 (GLOBE NEWSWIRE) -- NorthWestern Corporation d/b/a NorthWestern Energy NWE reported financial results for the three months ended September 30, 2022.
 Net income for the period was $27.4 million, or $0.47 per diluted share, as compared with net income of $35.2 million, or $0.68 per diluted share, for the same period in 2021.
 This decrease was primarily due to lower utility margin, higher interest expense, higher administrative and general costs and higher depreciation and depletion.
 Earnings per share was additionally impacted by higher outstanding share count in the current period.

 After adjusting for non-GAAP items, non-GAAP net income for the three months ended September 30, 2022 was $24.3 million, or $0.42 per diluted share, as compared with non-GAAP net income of $33.6 million, or $0.65 per diluted share, for the same period in 2021.